nih-cfde/training-and-engagement/docs/Cloud-Platforms/Introduction-to-Terra/1terra.md

 !!! warning

-    It may take several minutes to complete billing project set up.
-Do not close the browser window, as this may cause set up to fail.
+    It may take **several minutes** to complete billing project set up.
+Do **not** close the browser window, as this may cause set up to fail.

+    At this time, there is not an easy way to delete old/failed billing projects.
+Check for progress at Terra from [this help ticket](https://support.terra.bio/hc/en-us/community/posts/360061399912-Allowing-users-to-delete-Terra-billing-projects).

 Once your billing project is created, you can create Terra workspaces or add collaborators.
 In the next lesson, we'll learn about workspaces.